juumelisa/mcm-student-plan-api/readme.md

 ```

-#### Get Student Detail
+### Get Student Detail
 Only admin and student with define id can access this endpoint.
+Student doesn't need to provide id through request params.
+Id will be generate through sessionToken.
 **Method**: GET
 ```bash
 http://localhost:3000/student/${id}